partheebanb/totality/README.md

 # Introducing Totality!

-Totality is an easy-to-use goal/habit tracker for iOS and Android developed using React Native, Expo and Formik.
+Totality is an easy-to-use goal/habit tracker for iOS and Android developed using React Native and Expo.
+More features are on the way!

-At the moment there is only a unitless daily tracker that has to be reset manually, but automatic resets, units and weekly, monthly and annual trackers are on the way along with history!
-It will also provide a mechanism to break down large goals so you have a plan to achieve them.
-After all, you can't learn a language in a day.

-And let me know if you have any ideas or found any bugs :)
+Let me know if you have any ideas or found any bugs :)

 ### Installation Guide